News

 Victoria got involved with Hillel on the first day she stepped onto campus.
 She is particularly proud of her leadership in Brown RISD Hillel’s Students for Israel club.
 Victoria connects her involvement in Hillel to her experience in Israel.
 She explains, “The trip made me realize the importance of being involved in a vibrant Jewish community.
 I am now a strong advocate on my college campus for Israel’s right to self-determination and making sure that Jewish students feel proud and safe around campus.”

-In the summer of 2021, thanks to a grant from RootOne, Jess participated in BBYO’s International Leadership Seminar in Israel, which he described as a life changing experience.
-One of the most profound parts of the trip for Jess was his visit to the Western Wall, “The moment that solidified my faith and pride in my heritage was the moment I touched the Western Wall for the first time.
+In the summer of 2021, thanks to a grant from RootOne, Jess participated in BBYO’s International Leadership Seminar in Israel, which she described as a life changing experience.
+One of the most profound parts of the trip for Jess was her visit to the Western Wall, “The moment that solidified my faith and pride in my heritage was the moment I touched the Western Wall for the first time.
 I felt the thousands of years of history before me, and it made me realize just how resilient our people are.
 After that, my friends and I stood further away from the Wall, put our arms around each other, and recited the Shema, my favorite prayer.”